dwave-examples/graph-coloring/README.md

 The hybrid CQM solver accepts problems expressed in terms of a ConstrainedQuadraticModel object.
-A CQM consists of an objective and/or constraints, both formulated as Quadratic Models (BQMs).
+A CQM consists of an objective and/or constraints, both formulated as Quadratic Models (QMs).
 In this model, the problem is formulated as a constraint satisfaction problem and does not have an objective.